Reviewed by Erica Irish, DVM

 Clean up Bad Breath in Dogs

 When cleaning your dog’s teeth be sure to use specially formulated dog toothpaste.
-Regular toothpaste can be toxic for dogs.
+Regular toothpaste for humans can be toxic for dogs.
 There are a variety of things you can do to keep a dog’s breath smelling sweet, but eventually your dog is probably going to need a professional cleaning.

 In the meantime, there are some things you can do to help curb the smell including: